mtrqq/autoversioned/README.md

 # Autoversioned

-Reference project with for versioning approach reference
+Reference project with for versioning approach demo

 ## Components